 Entrepreneurs enter the cauldron of business to succeed.
 But it’s never a smooth ride.

-These six titans and members of The Oracles share their biggest setbacks, which instigated their richest learning.
+These five titans and members of The Oracles share their biggest setbacks, which instigated their richest learning.

 1. Expensive videos.

 I ended 1992 with a profit, so invested it all in a new idea.
 I hired a photographer to take photos of our 73 real-estate listings and put them on videotape.
 Each listing ended with the salesperson’s photo and phone number.
 And I hired a professional makeup artist to make our salespeople look impeccable.

 I couldn’t wait to introduce my new idea at the company-wide sales meeting.
 Standing at the lit podium, I bragged to my 200 salespeople: “Our videos will give Corcoran Group customers all the information they could want in one convenient place, for only $20.
 We’re calling it ‘Homes on Tape,’ or ‘HOT'!”

 The entire sales team burst into spontaneous applause—this was my best idea yet!

 Fast forward to December 1993: I stood in the wet basement of our West Side office, staring at my $71,000 investment.
 Under the dull yellow light, stacked eight feet high against the back wall, were 32 piles of video tapes.
 My “HOT” idea was dead on arrival for two reasons:

 First, our salespeople wouldn’t distribute the videos; they didn’t want to show customers another salesperson’s face or phone number.
 Second, the videos contained so many images that each shot appeared faster than even the New York eye could comprehend.

 All I could think about was how stupid I’d look at the next big sales meeting.
 But one night, my husband told me about this crazy new technology he’d used during war games with the U.S. Navy in South Korea.
 It was called “the internet,” and it could connect people and information across the world.